LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_ProjectRequirements.md

 -  Use client-side code written in JavaScript.

-- Use classes for any parts of the project where it makes sense to use objects.
-Do not encapsulate the entire app in a single class.
+- Use at least one class.
+Use classes for any parts of the project where it makes sense, but do not encapsulate the entire app in a single class.

-- Separate the code that interacts with web page elements from the rest of the code.
+- Separate the code that interacts with web page elements (i/o code) from the rest of the code.
+The i/o code doesn't need to be in a class.

 - Include at least one AJAX request (call a web API).